Published at: 2025-10-31

 picture coming soon:

-3. Overlapping Check-in Validation
+3. Overlapping Clock-in Validation

 picture coming soon: